schenkc/unraveled/README.md

 === What is ravelry?

-TO quote them: Ravelry is a place for knitters, crocheters, designers, spinners, weavers and dyers to keep track of their yarn, tools, project and pattern information, and look to others for ideas and inspiration.
+To quote them: Ravelry is a place for knitters, crocheters, designers, spinners, weavers and dyers to keep track of their yarn, tools, project and pattern information, and look to others for ideas and inspiration.

 === unraveled's features

-Unraveled is smaller in scope, with socail features more prominent.
+Unraveled is smaller in scope, with social features more prominent.

 * adding and tagging patterns

-* searching, patterns, tags, and users
+* searching patterns, tags, and users

 * photo and pdf uploading